-Three-year-olds display a moderate degree of dexterity and fine motor control, and low to moderately complex cause-and-effect functionality in their pretend play.
+Three-year-olds display a moderate degree of dexterity and fine motor control, and low-tomoderately complex, cause-and-effect functionality in their pretend play.
 They enjoy small vehicles that produce sounds or talking, lights, or movement by pushing buttons on the toy or on a remote control to produce basic actions.
-Small vehicle toys are attractive to this age because they are used increasingly in cooperative contexts that have a low to moderate level of social interactions, especially as they approach age 4.
+Small vehicle toys are attractive to this age because they are used increasingly in cooperative contexts that have a low-to moderate-level of social interactions, especially as they approach age 4.
 Children in this age group are attracted to both smaller (1 to 8 inches) and larger (12 to 24 inches) vehicles of more complexity and detail.
-They prefer vehicles in basic coordinated sets (for example, miniature die-cast cars and vehicles approximately 1:60 to 1:64 scale) and those with relevant figures and accessories.
+They prefer vehicles in basic coordinated sets (e.g., miniature die-cast cars and vehicles approximately 1:60 to 1:64 scale) and those with relevant figures and accessories.

 Boats, cars, motorcycles, fantasy vehicles, trucks, and flying machines begin to appeal to 3-yearolds when they are more detailed, so they are attracted to materials like die-cast metal or plastics that capture more detail.
 They begin to prefer a moderate level of realistic detail like proportional design, loose parts, functionality, decorations, and printed words.
 They enjoy rich vibrant colors and bright pastel colors.
-They are attracted to simple remote devices that have easy to manipulate buttons or joysticks.
-Children in this age group also like to use pull-back-and-release mechanisms or simple, multiple-turn winding mechanisms that have a large key and low tension.
+They are attracted to simple remote devices that have easy to manipulate buttons, joysticks, or handheld controllers.
+Children in this age group also like to use pull-backand-release mechanisms or simple, multiple-turn winding mechanisms that have a large key and low tension.
 They enjoy pretending with numerous movable parts, like doors, hoods, dumpers, hoses, sails, rudders, propellers, simple levers, with large workable parts for easy pincer grasp.
 Small vehicles that feature licensed characters popularized by various media appeal to children in this age group.
 If the toy is designed to be picked up during use, lightweight vehicles (no more than 6 to 8 ounces) are more appropriate.

 Preferred trains have multiple cars that fasten and detach.
 As with the previous age group, large simple tracks with easy connections appeal to children in this age group because they derive a sense of completion and accomplishment when putting objects together.
+These children are capable of aligning a die-cast car onto a compatible track, pulling on a lever to move the car up a hill, and watching it travel down a slope at a high rate of speed.
+Track sets with garages, lifts, launchers, ramps, or manual elevators that are compatible with die cast cars are appropriate.

-Children in this age group enjoy small vehicle toys immensely because they can incorporate them into their moderately to highly complex pretend play.
+Children in this age group immensely enjoy small vehicle toys because they can incorporate them into their moderately to highly complex pretend play.
 More complex small vehicles promote more complex and longer periods of pretend play.
-Because they develop richer symbolic meanings than 3-year-olds and have moderate problem-solving abilities, 4- and 5-yearolds use small vehicle toys as aids or pivots for enacting diverse, often extended stories with a friend or group.
+Because they develop richer symbolic meanings than 3-year olds and have moderate problem-solving abilities, 4- and 5-year olds use small vehicle toys as aids or pivots for enacting diverse, often extended stories with a friend or group.